-Analyzes rules and regulations that govern the conduct of Driver Education programs with special emphasis on organization and administration.
-Includes uses in the classroom, driving range and on the street.
+Analyzes rules and regulations that govern the conduct of driver education programs with special emphasis on organization and administration.
+Includes uses in the classroom, driving range, and on the street.
 Prepares students so they may be eligible to take the state certification exam in driver education.
 Prerequisite: EDU 114.
 Lecture 2 hours.
 Laboratory 2 hours.
 Total 4 hours per week.

-EDU 220 - TEACHING READING (3 CR.)
+EDU 220 - TEACHING READING......
+3 CR

 Provides instruction in concepts and strategies involved in teaching reading at the K-12 levels.
-Includes topics on literacy and components and development, various reading programs, technology integration, and assessment tools.
+Includes topics on literacy, components of development, various reading programs, technology integration, and assessment tools.
 May include field placement in a K-12 school.
 Lecture 3 hours per week.